cea-hpc/modules/doc/source/diff_v3_v4.rst

 **unuse**

  Modules 4 provides path element counting feature which increases a reference counter each time a given path entry is added to a given environment variable.
 This feature also applies to the **MODULEPATH** environment variable.
 As consequence a modulepath entry element is removed from the modulepath enabled list only if the related element counter is equal to 1.
 When unusing a modulepath if its reference counter is greater than 1, modulepath is kept enabled and reference counter is decreased by 1.

+**whatis**

+ On Modules 4, environment variable edition commands (*setenv*, *unsetenv*, *append-path*, *prepend-path* and *remove-path*) do no set variable to the defined value on the modulefile evaluation context during a **whatis** evaluation.
+Instead environment variables are initialized with an empty value if undefined, to avoid raising error when attempting access to an undefined element during the modulefile evaluation.

 **initadd**

 **initprepend**